AngeloFerrando/RVREPLan/README.md

 python3 abstract_system.py DOMAIN PROBLEM CONNECTOR DEJAVU PLANNER --inject_errors N
 ```

-where the N parameter denotes the number of failures to instroduce (5 is the maximum value in our current experiments).
+where the N parameter denotes the kind of failures to introduce:
+- 0 no failures (this is the default if no --inject_errors flag is passed)
+- 1 one failure that causes a postcondition violation
+- 2 one failure that causes a precondition violation
+- 3 two failures that cause both a precondition and postcondition violations

 ## Other useful flags